 Entry Requirements 2:1 Bachelors (Honours) degree in a relevant subject area, or equivalent, and submission of a satisfactory writing portfolio.

 English Language Requirements IELTS 7.5 with minimum 7.5 in each component

 Other Requirements Applicants should submit a full research proposal and a portfolio of previous writing examples at the point of applicationBack to the top

 This is a research-based course, 'research' in this context implying everything that is required to bring to completion a novel or substantial collection of poems, as well as to provide a critical/analytical account of the work produced.
 You will be expected, under the guidance of your supervisor, to demonstrate your skills in handling a sustained creative project, while at the same time establishing a critical framework for your writing.
 Your research will be closely supervised throughout by one or more core members of the Department’s Creative Writing staff.

 Please visit our School's Research pages for information regarding our staff, areas of interest, facilities and other information.
-The department has a proud tradition of research excellence, as demonstrated in the most recent Research Excellence Framework (2014) assessment.
-It found that 97% of research assessed was found to be of international standing or higher.

 All academic staff in the Department of English and Creative Writing are active scholars and experts in their fields.
 They are either qualified to PhD level or have commensurate experience.
 Our Lecturers either hold or are working towards a Higher Education teaching qualification and the majority of academic staff also hold the status of Fellow of the Higher Education Academy.